 We set base at the Best Western in Walter street.
 Bus A12 takes you directly from the airport to the hotel in roughly 30 minutes.
 The hotel is well located close to the MTR ( Mass Transit Railway) as well as tram station.
-There are quite a few eateries as well as convenience stores like 7/11 and a circle K close by to the hotel.
+There are quite a few eateries as well as convenience stores like 7/11 and a Circle K closE to the hotel.

 If you do end up using the MTR like us, do look out for the “lady in red”.
 Popular legend has it that she jumped in front of an approaching train but her body was never found and she haunts the Yau Ma Tei station.
 On that creepy note, let’s move on…!

-HK offers tourist sim cards which are usable even in Macau and Mainland china.
+HK offers tourist sim cards which are usable even in Macau and Mainland China.
 They have different packages.
 The popular being the 5 & 8 day pass at $11 and $15 respectively.
 There are more than 15000 hotspots spread throughout city and these sims can help you connect.
 In case you do not purchase a sim, 7/11 offers free wifi for 30 minutes and these shops are spread all over the city.
-Yea, that’s right.
-Stay with me and I shall hook you up on a lot of freebies!

 Hong Kong is a foodie paradise.
-You might find many dishes which might look or smell funny.
 Pork is the national meat here and is found in anything and everything.
 In case you do not eat pork, ensure you ask exactly what the ingredient’s are before buying.
 Finding vegetarian options can be quite challenging here.
 Our personal favourite was a family run restaurant called Kam Chueng Pork Noodle, near Best Western on Walter street.
 Contrary to what the name suggests, they serve chicken and other meats too 🙂

 An important tip while planning your trip to Hong Kong, is to check if it coincides with any public holidays in mainland China.
 If so, CHANGE YOUR TRAVEL DATES period